Funding for Independent Schools from 2018

 The primary percentages are higher than the secondary to bring the total amounts into alignment when multiplied by the primary and secondary SRS amounts i.e. the loading amounts will be similar regardless of whether the student is a primary student or a secondary student.

-Another important element of the new funding arrangements will be the requirement on State-Territory governments to maintain their share of funding for both government and non-government schools.
+Another important element of the funding arrangements from 2018 will be the requirement on State-Territory governments to provide a set share of SRS funding for both government and non-government schools.
+Notionally the share is 80% of SRS for government schools and 20% of SRS for non-government schools.
+However the final shares and transition paths are subject to negotiation between the Australian Government and state and territory governments.Back to top